 If you would like to speak with us about your child joining class, please call (971-407-8263) or email.
-We can help you to determine if Ki-Aikido is right for your child and schedule a free intro.
+We can help you to determine if Ki-Aikido is right for your child.

 About the Children’s Martial Arts Class

-By cultivating good habits at an early age, Ki-Aikido and Ki Development give children a foundation they can rely on for a lifetime of positive growth.
-While childrens’ bodies are growing, so are their minds.
+By cultivating good habits at an early age, Aikido gives children a foundation they can rely on for a lifetime of positive growth.
+While a child’s body grows, so does their mind.
 It is natural to develop the two together.
-In a physically active and cooperative learning environment, children learn the martial art Ki-Aikido.
+In a physically active and cooperative learning environment, children learn the martial art of Ki-Aikido.
 As they grow, they learn how to apply these lessons to all activities: school, play, sports, and relationships.

 At the heart of our Children’s Program is the development of positive habits.